What It Feels Like for a Girl: Recording and composition

-Sigsworth demo track was the second of two sketches presented to Madonna, and she chose the one with the sample from The Cement Garden.
+Sigsworth's demo track was the second of two sketches presented to Madonna, and she chose the one with the sample from The Cement Garden.
 It was almost finished but was still kept unpolished so that the singer could continue writing on top of it.
 He recorded the track at Sarm West Studios rather than his own studio since he did not want to "fuck up" working with Madonna.
 The song was finished quickly and within four days they were able to create the final version.
 From the first day onward Madonna and Sigsworth decided to keep all the musical noises from the demo.
 So the producer had to find a way to reposition Madonna's vocals around the segments, utilizing Pro Tools on a SSL 9000 J console.
 Madonna insisted Sigsworth to give her a rough approximate sound, rather than work on the music for two-three hours.
 That way they would know if it can be kept or rejected and save time on production.
 During recording, Sigsworth noticed that the verses were out of sync with the music and wanted to add extra bar which would help them be coherent.
 However Madonna dismissed it, and he had to cut up the individual music to put it in his computer for accompanying her vocals.
 Sigsworth thought it made the song sound more "fluid and magical" and commended Madonna for not taking the cop-out solution.

 "What It Feels Like for a Girl" is an electronic, synth-pop and glitch pop semi-ballad.
 Madonna and Sigsworth were listed as songwriters and producers on the track with additional production by Mark "Spike" Stent.
 American guitarist David Torn was credited as an additional songwriter after Madonna found out Sigsworth had sampled from Torn's 1987 album, Cloud About Mercury.
 Stent recorded "What It Feels Like for a Girl" using a Sony 3348 HR and a BASF 931 tape.
 He mixed it at London's Olympic Studios using SSL G Series Quantegy magnetic tapes.
 Tim Young mastered the track at Metropolis Studio at Westminster, London.